Learn the basics about the integration of AskCody with your organization's Microsoft Exchange environment

 Accessible meeting data in Microsoft Exchange

 All meeting data in Microsoft Exchange and room mailboxes is requested and accessed using EWS on demand (when data is being used).
 No meeting data is synchronized and stored in AskCody Databases.
 When AskCody needs to access Exchange data, it is requested from Exchange directly and not from an AskCody database.
-If the connection to Exchange is disabled or removed AskCody will no longer have access to Exchange Data.
-Therefore, AskCody needs a stable, direct connection with Microsoft EWS.
+If the integration with Exchange is disabled or removed AskCody will no longer have access to Exchange Data.
+Therefore, AskCody needs a stable, direct integration with Microsoft EWS.

 Meeting data that AskCody can access in Exchange Server and Exchange Online via EWS: